thomasabishop/eolas/Programming_Languages/Shell/Split_into_array.md

 456
 ```

-If we want to read direct from string within bash file:
+If we want to read a string directly:

 ```bash
 readarray -t new_name_for_array <<< "here